 Net bonded debt per capita represents the total outstanding debt secured by property taxes, net of debt service funds and self-supporting debt, divided by the city's population.

 This ratio provides an indicator on the debt burden for residents compared to other communities, although tax backed debt is also supported by commercial taxpayers.

 The ratio of net bonded debt to taxable value expresses the City’s ability to generate tax revenue from all taxable property to support outstanding debt.
-Nearly 30% of the City’s taxable value comes from commercial development, which reduces the burden on residential taxpayers.
-Based on the 2019 tax roll, the fiscal year 2020 net bonded debt to assessed value ratio is 1.09%.
+Approximately 30% of the City’s taxable value comes from commercial development, which reduces the burden on residential taxpayers.
+Based on the 2021 tax roll, the fiscal year 2022 net bonded debt to assessed value ratio is 1.0%.